 project with support for our extensions to the RISC-V Instruction Set

 - Program the GAPuino flash memory with applications

-a code generator for GAP8, which can generate a user algorithm (CNN, MatrixAdd, MatrixMult, FFT, MFCC, etc) with optimized memory management.
+a code generator for GAP, which can generate a user algorithm (CNN,

-- gapy: a Python utility for building the flashimage, creating
+- Gapy: a Python utility for building the flashimage, creating

 - PULP OS - The open source embedded RTOS produced by the PULP project

 - FreeRTOS - FreeRTOS is an open source real-time operating system.

 it for PULP OS and FreeRTOS, and it is used by our applications to be

 Getting started with the GAP SDK